What is Treasury Stock?

 Treasury stock is one of the various types of equity accounts reported on the balance sheet statement under the stockholders’ equity section as a contra-equity account.

 Understanding Where Treasury Stocks Come From

 Every company is authorized to issue a certain number of shares.
-It is referred to as “shares outstanding,” or the total shares that exist for a company.
+This is referred to as “shares outstanding,” or the total shares that exist for a company.
 Of those outstanding shares, some shares are restricted (meaning they cannot be traded unless certain conditions are met) while some shares are publicly traded (known as the “float”).

 Rationale Behind Share Repurchases

 There are several reasons why companies reacquire issued and outstanding shares from the investors.

 - For reselling – Treasury stock is often a form of reserved stock set aside to raise funds or pay for future investments.
 Companies may use treasury stock to pay for an investment or acquisition of competing businesses.
 These shares can also be reissued to existing shareholders to reduce dilution from incentive compensation plans for employees.

 - For controlling interest – This repurchase action lowers the number of outstanding shares, therefore, increasing the value of the remaining shareholders’ interest in the company.
 Reacquisition of stocks will also prevent hostile takeovers when the company’s management does not want the acquisition deal to push through.

 - Undervaluation – When the market is not performing well, the company’s stock may be underpriced – buying back the shares will usually boost the share price and benefit the remaining shareholders.